fuutott/how-to-run-vllm-on-rtx-pro-6000-under-wsl2-ubuntu-24.04-mistral-24b-qwen3/README.md

+# VLLM on Blackwell cards on WSL2 Ubuntu, on Windows 11

-# How to run VLLM on RTX PRO 6000 (and likely all other Blackwell cards in rtx pro and rtx 50xx series - cuda 12.8) under WSL2 Ubuntu 24.04 on windows 11 to play around with mistral 24b 2501, 2503, and qwen 3
+## How to run VLLM on RTX PRO 6000 (and likely all other Blackwell cards in rtx pro and rtx 50xx series - cuda 12.8) under WSL2 Ubuntu 24.04 on windows 11 to play around with mistral 24b 2501, 2503, and qwen 3

 Tried and tested on 6th June 2025.